 The mind must manifest calmness.
 Where the worries and trials of everyday life are concerned, the mind must be like water, which does not retain any impression of the waves that play on its bosom.

-No matter how busy you are, do not forget now and then to free your mind completely from worries and all duties.
-Just dismiss them from your mind.
-Remember, you were not made for them; they were made by you.
+No matter how busy you are, remember now and then to free your mind completely from worries and all duties.
+Dismiss disquietude from your mind.
+Remember, you were not made for worries; they were made by you.
 Do not allow them to torture you.

-When you are beset by overwhelming mental trials or worries, try to fall asleep.
-If you can do that, you will find on awakening that mental tension is relieved and that worry has loosened its grip on you.
+When you are beset by overwhelming mental trials or fretting, try to fall asleep.
+If you can do that, you will find upon awakening that mental tension is relieved and that worry has loosened its grip on you.